WICG/origin-policy/policy-format.md

 #### [Origin isolation](https://github.com/domenic/origin-isolation)

-The current proposal for enabling origin isolation is with a `"origin_isolated"` policy item, which can be set to two values:
+The current proposal for enabling origin isolation is with a `"isolation"` policy item, which has several boolean sub-keys indicating the reason for isolation.

-* `"best-effort"` indicates origin isolation should be done, with a best-effort attempt at process separation
-* `"none"` indicates no origin isolation should be done

-Any unrecognized values would be treated as `"best-effort"`, for future compatibility.

-This policy item is mainly under flux for naming reasons: both the [`"origin_isolated"` key](https://github.com/domenic/origin-isolation/issues/5) and the [`"best-effort"` value](https://github.com/domenic/origin-isolation/issues/1) need a bit more bikeshedding.
+This policy item is mainly under flux due to uncertainty that the specific sub-keys chosen are finalized.

 ### Transport-Level Security (TLS)